andrew/ultimate-awesome/README.md

 - [awesome_concept_learning_list](https://github.com/iCGY96/awesome_concept_learning_list) - A curated list of papers & resources linked to concept learning.
 - [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem:
 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
+- [telegram-list](https://github.com/j2a1ck/telegram-list) - List of good Telegram channel in Persian.
 - [awesome-hyva](https://github.com/JaJuMa-GmbH/awesome-hyva) - 🚀 Font Awesome Icons ⚐ for Magento 2 & Mage-OS with Hyvä Themes .
 - [awesome-psychology-projects](https://github.com/jasiek-net/awesome-psychology-projects) - Technological projects related to psychology and mental health.
 - [Awesome-AI-Systems](https://github.com/Jason-cs18/Awesome-AI-Systems) - Resources for recent AI systems (deployment concerns, cost and accessibility). -- closed.